5 Southern California Attractions for the Budget Minded

 Little Saigon gets very busy on weekends.
 Traffic is backed up on Bolsa Street and parking spaces are hard to find.
 If possible, plan your trip to Little Saigon during the week.
 There is no other Vietnamese shopping experience like this anywhere else in the United States.
 So on holidays and weekends know you can expect lots of traffic.
 You can plan on spending a half a day or possibly longer exploring Little Saigon.

 Little Saigon has expanded beyond the original area.
 In fact, there are Vietnamese stores for several miles in all directions.
 The heart of Little Saigon is still along Bolsa Street.
 Bolsa Street should be your starting point for exploring Little Saigon.
 The Vietnam War Memorial is located about two miles away in Freedom Park.

 This quaint little town, founded in 1911 by a group of Danish educators caters mainly to tourists who arrive by car and bus.
 This Southern California attraction is the city of Slovang, also free.
 Solvang is home to Danish bakeries, restaurants, and merchants who offer a little bit of Denmark here in California.

-If you like the cool ocean breeze and climate, a drive to Solvang Danish Village takes you through some of the most scenic country in Southern California.
+If you like the cool ocean breeze and climate, drive to Solvang Danish Village which takes you through some of the most scenic country in Southern California.
 The drive there from Los Angeles is almost as much fun as your destination.
 Solvang Danish Village is located in the Santa Ynez Valley, inland from Santa Barbara, California.